Golf Magazine

 Golf Magazine is a monthly golf magazine.
-It was started in April 1959 by Universal Publishing and Distributing, who sold it to Times Mirror in 1972.
+One of the first "special interest" magazines of its kind, it was started in April 1959 by Arnold Abramson and Robert Abramson, the owners of Universal Publishing and Distributing Corporation, who sold it to Times Mirror in 1972.
 Time Inc. acquired it in 2000.
 It was acquired by Howard Milstein in 2018.
 It was the world's most widely read golf publication from August 2006 to January 2007.
 The magazine is for golfers of all skill levels.
 Some features it includes are instruction from the top 100 teachers in America, interviews with famous golfers, tips on the best values for golf courses to go to on vacation, and an annual club test.

 Top 100 courses

 Golf Magazine conducts an annual survey of experts to determine the best course in the United States and the world.

 Top 100 in the United States

-The best courses in the United States in 2020 were:
+The best courses in the United States in 2024-25 were:

 Top 100 in the world

-Here are the top ten courses in the world in 2019:
+Here are the top ten courses in the world in 2023-24:

-Many countries had courses in the top one hundred, including: